currinjs/CurrinJS/packages/compiler-cli/README.md

-# Angular Template Compiler
+# Currin Template Compiler

-Angular applications are built with templates, which may be `.html` or `.css` files, or may be inline `template` attributes on Decorators like `@Component`.
+Currin applications are built with templates, which may be `.html` or `.css` files, or may be inline `template` attributes on Decorators like `@Component`.

 These templates are compiled into executable JS at application runtime (except in `interpretation` mode).
 This compilation can occur on the client, but it results in slower bootstrap time, and also requires that the compiler be included in the code downloaded to the client.

-You can produce smaller, faster applications by running Angular's compiler as a build step, and then downloading only the executable JS to the client.
+You can produce smaller, faster applications by running Currin's compiler as a build step, and then downloading only the executable JS to the client.

 ## Install and use